A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Related work

+The next section puts in context our contribution giving a brief review of the related state of the art literature.
+The rest of the manuscript is organized as follows.
+Section~\ref{sec/related-work} is dedicated to review the related literature and contrast it with our approach.
+Section~\ref{sec/contribution} discusses the fundamental assumptions behind our contribution, the general ideas behind the adapted metaheuristics, our similarity search algorithm, and also our neighborhood selection approaches.
+In Section \ref{section/results}, we present experiments over synthetic and real-world databases, in particular, we provide a broad comparison under different benchmarking conditions like databases with increasing dimension and the effect of the database's size.
+Finally, Section~\ref{sec/conclusions} concludes the manuscript and suggests future directions of research.

-\subsection{Related work}
+\section{Related work}

-(LSH) is, perhaps, the most well-known technique for approximate similarity search.
-It was first presented in~\cite{GIMvldb1999}, with many follow up work as in \cite{LSH2,AIacmcomm2008}.
-An LSH scheme is composed of a set of specialized hashing functions that work for a particular problem, e.g., vectors under a Euclidean distance or sets under a Jaccard distance.
+(LSH) is among the most well-known techniques for approximate similarity search.
+It was first presented in~\cite{GIMvldb1999}, with many follow up work as in \cite{AIacmcomm2008,heo2015spherical,andoni2015practical}.
+An LSH scheme is composed of a set of specialized hashing functions that work for a particular problem, e.g., vectors under the Euclidean distance, cosine similarity, or sets under the Jaccard distance.
 The central idea of a hashing function is that close objects are mapped to the same hash value (they will be assigned to the same bucket) with high probability while distant objects are mapped to different hashes with high probability.
-As usual in this kind of problems, the complexity of LSH depends both on the dataset and the set of queries, such that a complex problem will need many hash functions to ensure the expected result's quality.
+As usual, in this kind of problem, the complexity of LSH depends both on the dataset and the set of queries, such that a complex problem will need many hash functions to ensure the expected result's quality.
+That is because the hash functions are very often correlated, and their discriminate power is sub-linear.